chrisleekr/binance-trading-bot/README.md

 ### Trailing Buy/Sell Bot

 This bot is using the concept of trailing buy/sell order which allows following the price fall/rise.

+> Trailing Stop Orders
+> About Trailing Stop Orders Concept you can find at [Binance Official document](https://www.binance.com/en/support/faq/360042299292)
+>
+> TL;DR
+> Place orders at a fixed value or percentage when the price changes.
+Using this feature you can buy at the lowest possible price when buying down and sell at the highest possible price when selling up.

 - The bot can monitor multiple symbols.
 All symbols will be monitored per second.
 - The bot is using MongoDB to provide a persistence database.
 However, it does not use the latest MongoDB to support Raspberry Pi 32bit.
 Used MongoDB version